Dancing Queen (1993 film): Rik Mayall Presents...

 Dancing Queen was one of three dramas in the first series of Granada TV's Rik Mayall Presents, which originally were broadcast by ITV Granada in 1993.
-In addition to Dancing Queen, the director Nick Hamm was responsible for directing Micky Love, an episode about an aging television game show host who was convinced that a youth TV presenter was going to take over his broadcast slot.
+In addition to Dancing Queen, director Nick Hamm was responsible for directing Micky Love, an episode about an aging television game show host who was convinced that a youth TV presenter was going to take over his broadcast slot.
 In addition to Mayall, Micky Love starred Jennifer Ehle, Eleanor Bron, William Roache and Peter Capaldi.
 In 1995, a second series of three films were made, with selected episodes from both series repeated by That's TV in June 2022.